brolin59/trnlp/README.md

 ## NATURAL LANGUAGE PROCESSING TOOLS FOR TURKISH

 (English translation made by google translate.)

-For the folder structure and all the commands that can be used [Turkish Natural Language Processing Wiki page] (https://github.com/brolin59/PHYTON-TURKCE-DOGAL-DIL-ISLEME---TURKISH-NLP/wiki)

-> You can check the [Natural Language Processing Wiki page] (https://github.com/brolin59/PHYTON-TURKCE-DOGAL-DIL-ISLEME---TURKISH-NLP/wiki) for the folder structure and all the commands that can be used.
+> You can check the [Natural Language Processing Wiki page](https://github.com/brolin59/PHYTON-TURKCE-DOGAL-DIL-ISLEME---TURKISH-NLP/wiki) for the folder structure and all the commands that can be used.

 It is enough to copy the TurkisNLP folder into the \Lib\site-packages\ directory in the directory where Python is installed.